Advertisement

 The Singapore government imposes certain restrictions if your first house is a Housing Development Board (HDB) housing, be it Build-to-Order (BTO) flats, resale HDB flats, executive condos (ECs), or Design, Build and Sell Scheme (DBSS) flats.

-For starters, the first thing you’ll need to know is HDB’s 5-year Minimum Occupation Period (MOP) requirement.
-Before you buy, sell or rent out your flat, you’ll need to live in the flat for a minimum of 5 years, excluding periods of subletting or non-occupation of the flat.
+For starters, the first thing you’ll need to know is the Minimum Occupation Period (MOP) requirement.
+Before you buy, sell or rent out your flat, you’ll typically need to live in the flat for a minimum of five years, excluding periods of subletting or non-occupation of the flat.
 However, the MOP does not apply if you purchased a resale flat without the CPF Housing Grant prior to 30 August 2010.

 Remember, these restrictions only apply to public housing.
 If you have a private property, then you’re not bound by these rules.